dpasca/portfolio/proj_xpsvr.md

 ---
 ---
-An experimental flight simulator built to mimic the F-35 Lighting jet fighter.
+An experimental flight simulator built to mimic the F-35 Lighting II jet fighter.
 The project targeted VR for full-immersion.

 Avionics display includes the famous 2-screen touch display of the F-35 and its windowing system that allows to configure the panels and to